Skip to main content

 How Peptide Therapy Works

 Peptide therapy involves administering specific peptides to stimulate targeted biological responses.
-When a peptide is introduced into the body - whether through subcutaneous injection, oral administration, nasal spray, or topical application - it binds to specific cell receptors and triggers a cascade of cellular activity.
+When a peptide is introduced into the body - typically through subcutaneous injection - it binds to specific cell receptors and triggers a cascade of cellular activity.
 The peptide essentially delivers a message that tells cells to perform a particular function.

-For example, growth hormone-releasing peptides bind to receptors in the pituitary gland, signaling it to produce and release more growth hormone.
-GLP-1 receptor agonists like semaglutide bind to receptors in the pancreas and brain, regulating blood sugar and appetite.
-BPC-157 promotes angiogenesis and tissue repair by interacting with growth factor pathways.
-Each peptide has a specific target and mechanism.
+For example, GLP-1 receptor agonists like semaglutide bind to receptors in the pancreas and brain, regulating blood sugar and appetite.
+Tirzepatide engages both GIP and GLP-1 receptors.
+Smaller endogenous peptides and cofactors used in compounded preparations interact with their respective receptor or enzyme systems.
+Each molecule has a specific target and mechanism.

 The therapeutic approach is highly individualized.
-A physician evaluates the patient through a comprehensive health assessment, reviews lab work, and determines which peptides - if any - are appropriate for the patient's goals and medical history.
+A physician evaluates the patient through a comprehensive health assessment, reviews lab work, and determines which compounded preparation (if any) is appropriate for the patient's goals and medical history.
 Dosing, frequency, and duration are all tailored to the individual.
-Peptide therapy is not a one-size-fits-all solution, and ongoing monitoring is a standard part of responsible treatment.
+Ongoing monitoring is a standard part of responsible care.

 Who Is a Candidate for Peptide Therapy?